Blog / Why do Shopify SEO projects fail?

 Once you have the right business strategy and a stable catalogue, you need the right leadership to manage it.
 The third reason these projects fail is not technical - it is organisational.

-As marketing has become more complex, brands have understandably fractured their marketing efforts.
+Understandably fractured their marketing efforts.
 They hire specialists: one agency for email, one for SEO, and one for PPC.
 This makes sense for execution, but it creates a strategic void at the top.

 It isn't that brands explicitly expect their agencies to act as the CMO.
 It is that without a strong central leader, agencies end up stepping into that void by default.
 You end up with a room full of conflicting voices, where every channel partner is advocating for their own budget and their own attribution.